 The YMCA has plenty of staff to help you make decisions on where to start.
 As proof that you can exercise at any age, there is a 92-year-old who walks the indoor walking track, an 89-year old who does the rowing machine and a 72-year-old in the kickboxing classes.

 Stark Parks also offers exercise opportunities with more than 70 miles of walking and hiking trails, many of which go right through North Canton.
-There are plans in the works to connect the current walking trail starting at Washington Square to Hoover Park, Dogwood Park, the YMCA and east to the new Schneider Park in Plain Township, among other locations.
+There are to connect the current walking trail starting at Washington Square to Hoover Park, Dogwood Park, the YMCA and east to the new Schneider Park in Plain Township, among other locations.

 Many boomers want to start a new career and open their own business.
-The Small Business Development Center (SBDC) at Kent State Stark can help with counseling and classes on everything from accounting to start-up needs to inventory setup.
+The Small Business Development Center (SBDC) at can help with counseling and classes on everything from accounting to start-up needs to inventory setup.

-For boomers who want to take it a bit slower in retirement, the North Canton Senior Citizens Group offers a place to play cards two times a week.
+For boomers who want to take it a bit slower in retirement, the offers a place to play cards two times a week.
 The group plays 500, Euchre and Bridge.